 If your existing camera is a decade-old 720p model with a smudged lens, we can still run AI on it, but we cannot "zoom and enhance" it into a 4K image.
 Our goal is to maximize the value of your current hardware, but the results will always be defined by the quality of the optical data we receive.

-Your current security infrastructure isn't a relic of the past; it's a massive data source that is currently underutilised.
-By using [Mikshi], you are turning "dumb" glass into an intelligent sensor network.
+Your current security infrastructure isn't a relic of the past.
+It's a massive data source that is currently underutilized.
+Manufacturers are already deploying AI video analytics for manufacturing plants to improve safety, productivity, and compliance using their existing CCTV infrastructure.
+By using Mikshi, you are turning "dumb" glass into an intelligent sensor network.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua